Skip to main content

 pnpm add @ttoss/geovis

-You will also need to install MapLibre GL JS as a peer dependency:
+You will also need to install the following peer dependencies:

 Getting Started